-For the two boreal winters after the Pinatubo eruption the National Centers for Environmental Prediction (NCEP) reanalysis data (see Figures 1-2 in our earlier study [Stenchikov et al., 2002]) show a stronger polar vortex in the lower stratosphere, and a positive phase of the AO in the middle troposphere accompanied by a warming pattern at the surface in the middle and high latitudes over North America and Eurasia.

-Stenchikov et al. [2002] explored the effect of the Mt.
-Pinatubo eruption on the AO, by forcing a general circulation model (GCM) with the observed radiative forcing from volcanic aerosols and associated ozone depletion.
+- Kinnison et al., 1994; Randel et al., 1995; Rosenfield et al., 1997; Solomon, 1999; Stenchikov et al., 2002; Rozanov et al., 2002]. - [5] For the two boreal winters after the Pinatubo eruption, the National Centers for Environmental Prediction (NCEP) reanalysis data (see our earlier study, Stenchikov et al. [2002, Figures 1-2]) show a stronger polar vortex in the lower stratosphere and a positive phase of the AO in the middle troposphere accompanied by a warming pattern at the surface in the middle and high latitudes over North America and Eurasia. - [6] Stenchikov et al. [2002] explored the effect of the Mt.
+Pinatubo eruption on the AO by forcing a general circulation model (GCM) with the observed radiative forcing from volcanic aerosols and associated ozone depletion.
 Unfortunately, this model, and all other models that have been applied thus far to this problem [e.g., Kirchner et al., 1999; Ramachandran et al., 2000], had an unrealistically weak interannual variation of mean circulation in the tropical stratosphere.
-In reality the interannual variation of stratospheric circulation is profoundly affected by the quasi-biennial oscillation (QBO) of the tropical winds [Angell and Korshover, 1964] that is also thought to have a significant effect on the tropospheric winter circulation in the extratropical Northern Hemisphere [Holton and Tan, 1980; 1982; Dunkerton and Baldwin, 1991, 1999; Hamilton, 2000; Thompson et al., 2001].
-In this study we, for the first time, advance earlier modeling studies of the effects of the Pinatubo aerosols using a version of our model that incorporates an imposed realistic tropical QBO to quantify its effect on climate sensitivity to volcanic radiative forcing.

-The QBO is a major feature of the equatorial stratospheric variability [Baldwin et al., 2001].
-It is associated with quasi-periodic (about 28 months on average) easterly and westerly wind regimes propagating downward from the upper stratosphere to the tropopause.
+In reality, the interannual variation of stratospheric circulation is profoundly affected by the quasibiennial oscillation (QBO) of the tropical winds [Angell and Korshover, 1964] that is also thought to have a significant effect on the tropospheric winter circulation in the extratropical Northern Hemisphere [Holton and Tan, 1980, 1982; Dunkerton and Baldwin, 1991, 1999; Hamilton, 2000; Thompson et al., 2001].
+In this study we, for the first time, advance earlier modeling studies of the effects of the Pinatubo aerosols using a version of our model that incorporates an imposed realistic tropical QBO to quantify its effect on climate sensitivity to volcanic radiative forcing. - [7] The QBO is a major feature of the equatorial stratospheric variability [Baldwin et al., 2001].
+It is associated with quasiperiodic (about 28 months on average) easterly and westerly wind regimes propagating downward from the upper stratosphere to the tropopause.
 Most GCMs are not able to simulate a spontaneous QBO, and almost all GCM climate studies have been conducted with models without a QBO.
-Exceptions are the studies of Hamilton [1998] and Bruhwiler and Hamilton [1999], who investigated stratospheric circulation and chemistry as simulated in a version of the SKYHI GCM altered by including an imposed momentum source that forced a somewhat idealized 27-month QBO in the tropical stratosphere.

-In the present study we modified the SKYHI model to include an extra "QBO forcing" that nudged the zonal-mean zonal winds at low latitudes toward the prevailing zonal wind observations at Singapore from January, 1978 to December, 1999.
+Exceptions are the studies of Hamilton [1998] and Bruhwiler and Hamilton [1999], who investigated stratospheric circulation and chemistry as simulated in a version of the SKYHI GCM altered by including an imposed momentum source that forced a somewhat idealized 27-month QBO in the tropical stratosphere. - [8] In the present study we modified the SKYHI model to include an extra "QBO forcing" that nudged the zonal mean zonal winds at low latitudes toward the prevailing zonal wind observations at Singapore from January 1978 to December 1999.
 We performed ensembles of control integrations with the QBO forcing included for 1978-1999 and also for just 1989-1993.
-Then we performed ensembles of runs with the QBO forcing and a realistic representation of the radiative effects of the Pinatubo aerosols for June 1991 - May 1993.
+Then we performed ensembles of runs with the QBO forcing and a realistic representation of the radiative effects of the Pinatubo aerosols for June 1991 to May 1993.
 We also have available for analysis the earlier experiments of Stenchikov et al. [2002], who have control and aerosol runs without the imposed QBO.
-We will try to determine if there is a systematic difference in the response to the aerosol that can be attributed to the phase of the QBO.

-This paper is organized as follows.
+We will try to determine if there is a systematic difference in the response to the aerosol that can be attributed to the phase of the QBO. - [9] This paper is organized as follows.
 Section 2 briefly describes the SKYHI GCM and the design of the numerical experiments.
 The results of simulations, including the effect of the QBO on mean circulation, are presented in section 3.

 In section 4 we conduct an empirical orthogonal function (EOF) analysis and discuss the effects in terms of AO indexes.
 The conclusions are summarized in section 5.

-2. SKYHI model and experimental setup
+2. SKYHI Model and Experimental Setup